|From: Deke Donovan's Power Perfo

-Rhett was born in England, emigrated to Canada and grew up in the Okanagan Valley in British Columbia.
+Rhett was born in England, immigrated to Canada and grew up in the Okanagan Valley in British Columbia.
 He was lead singer and front man for a local group "THE WINMEN".
-They recorded a regional hit "A Nickel Piece of Candy" and played major venues in B.C. and Washington State.
+They recorded a regional hit "A Nickel Piece of Candy" and played major venues in British Columbia and Washington State.
 After the long time school buddies went their separate ways, Rhett joined a well-established Toronto nightclub act, "THE HILITES" that performed in major venues, conventions, lounges and television in US, Europe, The Mid- East and Canada.

 Some of Rhett's performance credits are:

 Floyd Cramer Celebrity Golf Tournament, Nashville

 Gallagher at the L.A.
 Playboy Club